CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-refresh/README.md

 ```

 Notes:
-* The `$CORTEX_TOKEN` environment variable is required by the Spark Submit wrapper, and needs to be a valid JWT token.
+* The `$CORTEX_TOKEN` environment variable is required by the Spark-submit wrapper, and needs to be a valid JWT token.
 You can generate this via: `cortex configure token`.
 * Port 4040 is forwarded from the container to expose the Spark UI (for debugging purposes).
-* The first volume mount is sharing the [Spark submit config file](./src/main/resources/conf/spark-conf.json).
+* The first volume mount is sharing the [Spark-submit config file](./src/main/resources/conf/spark-conf.json).
 * The second volume mount shares the LocalCatalog contents and other local application resources.
 * The third volume mount is the output location of the Data Source.

-## Run Locally against a Cortex Cluster
+## Run Locally Against a Cortex Cluster

-**Note**: Because this is running outside the Cortex Cluster you will need to know the value of any Secrets ued by the
+**Note**: Because this is running outside the Cortex Cluster you must know the value of any Secrets ued by the
 Connections.
 For access to Cortex Secrets, see [Run as a Skill](#run-as-a-skill).

 ### Prerequisites

-To run this example in a Spark local mode against a Cortex Cluster with access to the Catalog and Secrets, you will need to:
+To run this example in a Spark local mode against a Cortex Cluster with access to remote storage, the Cortex Catalog, and local Secrets you must:
 * Know the [backend storage configuration](../docs/config.md#cortex-backend-storage) for the Cluster, which includes
   names of buckets and access keys for remote storage.
 If you do not know this, then see [Run as a Skill](#run-as-a-skill).
-* Know the values of Cortex secrets used by the Connection
+* Know the values of Cortex secrets used by the Connection.
-* Generate a `CORTEX_TOKEN`
+* Generate a `CORTEX_TOKEN`.
-* Ensures the Cortex resources exist, namely the Project, Data Source, and its Connection
+* Ensure that the Cortex resources exist, namely the Project, Data Source, and its Connection.
 * Update the [spark-conf.json](./src/main/resources/conf/spark-conf.json) file to:
-    - use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint (e.g. `https://api.<domain>/fabric/v4/graphql`) and removing the Local Catalog implementation (`spark.cortex.catalog.impl`).
+    - Use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint (e.g. `https://api.<domain>/fabric/v4/graphql`) and removing the Local Catalog implementation (`spark.cortex.catalog.impl`).
-    - update [Local Secret Client](../local-clients/README.md#secrets) with any secrets required by your Connection(s).
+    - Update [Local Secret Client](../local-clients/README.md#secrets) with any secrets required by your Connection(s).
 Ensure to update the project, Secret name, and secret value.
-    - Update the `app_command` arguments to match your Cortex project and Connections (`-p`, `-d`)
+    - Update the `app_command` arguments to match your Cortex project and Connections (`--project`, `--data-source`).

 **NOTE**: If your connections do not use Cortex Secrets because the Cortex cluster has [IRSA enabled](https://cognitivescale.github.io/cortex-charts/docs/platforms/aws/aws-irsa), then you may
 not be able to run this example without editing the Connection.
 This is because IRSA provides authentication within the